Patsy Kelly: The early 1930s

 Shortly after filming wrapped on Beauty and the Bus, in August 1933, Kelly was injured as a passenger in a car driven by Gene Malin, the prominent drag performer.
 Malin apparently confused the gears and reversed off a pier into the water, after performing at the Ship Cafe, a club in Venice, Los Angeles.
 Malin was killed; Kelly and fellow passenger Jimmy Forlenza suffered serious injuries.
-She was told by the doctors that she had only ten years left to live based on the amount of sandy water that got into her lungs, but actually survived for decades after the accident.
-Kelly once said that "I overheard a jury of grave-faced doctors nodding their heads over my supposedly unconscious body.
-They were giving me a maximum of ten years to live.
+She was told by the doctors that she had only 10 years left to live based on the amount of sandy water that got into her lungs, but actually survived for decades after the accident.
+Kelly once said, "I overheard a jury of grave-faced doctors nodding their heads over my supposedly unconscious body.
+They were giving me a maximum of 10 years to live.
 Maybe they're right.
 When I heard that scientific verdict, I was plenty scared.
-But I pulled myself together and said, ‘Kelly, there’s only one way to beat this rap: don’t worry — and have fun out of the remaining years.’"
+But I pulled myself together and said, 'Kelly, there's only one way to beat this rap: don't worry — and have fun out of the remaining years.'"

-The Todd-Kelly shorts cemented Kelly's image: a brash, freewheeling, fun-loving, wisecracking woman who frequently punctured the pomposity of other characters.
+The Todd-Kelly shorts cemented Kelly's image as a brash, freewheeling, fun-loving, wisecracking woman who frequently punctured the pomposity of other characters.
 Most were directed by Gus Meins, such as Air Fright (1933), Maid in Hollywood (1934), and Babes in the Goods (1934).
 Later entries in the series, such as Slightly Static (1935), showcased Kelly's dancing skills.
 Referring to the time she spent at the Hal Roach Studios, Kelly exclaimed: "I laughed from the time I arrived at the studio until I left at night.
 I was almost ashamed to take a paycheck."
 Kelly made 21 shorts with Todd before Todd died in 1935 of carbon monoxide poisoning after filming An All-American Toothache (1936) with Mickey Daniels and Duke York.
 Years later, regarding Todd's death, Kelly revealed, "She had a fight with her lover at a party that night.
-I wasn’t there but friends of mine were and they told me about it.
+I wasn't there but friends of mine were and they told me about it.
 There were a lot of suspicious things surrounding her death that never got explained.
 She most certainly wasn't drunk.
 Thelma used to nurse one drink for a whole evening and she never touched drugs of any kind.
 She was a strong New England woman with a powerful sense of humor and a wonderful zest for life.
 I always figured God wanted another angel.
 She was too young and too beautiful..."